9th Circuit deals travel ban another defeat

 Legal filings due Monday in Supreme Court

 The administration appealed the Fourth Circuit ruling to the Supreme Court, which set a Monday deadline for challengers of the travel ban to deny a request to allow the ban to go into effect immediately.
+It has also asked to stay the Hawaii judge's ruling.

-"The First Amendment bars the government from making a citizens' status in the political community dependent on his faith," wrote Neal Katyal, an attorney for the state of Hawaii who is challenging the ban.
+"The First Amendment bars the government from making a citizens' status in the political community dependent on his faith," wrote Neal Katyal, an attorney for the state of Hawaii who is challenging the ban, in a filing Monday.

 "The President unquestionably violates that command when he issues an Order that disproportionality burdens Muslim-Americans, while denigrating the Muslim faith and making it abundantly clear that the Order's harmful effect on Muslims is far from incidental," Katyal argued.